bruniHub/sensorHUB/README.md

 - sensorHUB_PRO: a HTTPS-based version for more operational uses with domain-based routes (https://github.com/HEFLoRa/sensorHUB_PRO)

 Both versions, relate to the sensorHUB web application, which is separately provided: https://github.com/HEFLoRa/WEB_APP/

+## Authors

+David Gackstetter, Parid Varoshi, Syed Saad Zahidi

+david.gackstetter@tum.de

+## License

+Copyright (C) 2024 Technical University of Munich, Arcisstr.
+11, 80333 Munich, Germany.

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Lesser General Public License for more details.

+You should have received a copy of the GNU Lesser General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.